How to Start a Real Estate Transaction Coordinator Business

 If you’re considering starting your own transaction coordinator business, it’s likely you already have experience in this area.

-But you must consider if committing solely to this role is your best option, especially if you’re a licensed real estate agent.
+However, you must consider whether committing solely to this role is your best option, especially if you’re a licensed real estate agent.

 The best transaction coordinators need to have a very specific set of skills and characteristics, including: